varjas/SParse/README.md

 # SParse
 ## Installation
 Clone the repository.
-The parse script requires bs4.
-Run the following command to install the dependency:
+Run the following command to install the bs4 dependency:
 ```
 pip install bs4
 ```